Minimal Instructional And Student Responsibilities

 - required course materials and textbooks

-- the Provost’s statements on Disability Support Services (DSS), Academic Integrity, and Critical Incident Management.
+- the Provost’s statements on Student Accessibility Support Center (SASC), Academic Integrity, and Critical Incident Management.
 See details below.

 - Explicit Learning objectives to specify student expectations